aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/load-source-excel-file-without-charts/_index.md

 ## **Load Spreadsheet Without Charts**

-The following sample code loads the sample Excel file without charts and saves it in output PDF format.
+The following sample code loads an Excel file without charts and saves it in PDF format.

 ```html
 <!DOCTYPE html>